beraldofilippo/playerlib/README.md

 - One hundred percent Kotlin.
 - Uses foreground service to ensure playback is preserved when in background.
 - Uses audio focus wrapping, to perform handling of audio focus in Android O+ style.
-- Shows an ongoing notification for the user to control playback, using PlayerNotificationManager form ExoPlayer.
+- Shows an ongoing notification for the user to control playback, using PlayerNotificationManager from ExoPlayer.
 - It is completely decoupled from whichever implementation any users wants for the player activity.
 - This is untested.